yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/bulk-data-load.md

 ## Prerequisite

-* Before you perform bulk load, manually create the schema of the tables on which data files need to be imported to the target YugabyteDB database.
+* Before you perform a bulk load, in your target YugabyteDB database, create the schema of the tables into which the data in the flat files will be imported.

 ## Import data files from the local disk